Robotic Assisted Surgery

 The Mako robotic assisted knee replacement results in a knee that feels more normal to the patient than with traditional methods and a resultant higher satisfaction level for patients.

-Whether you require a total or partial knee replacement, Mako has a solution for you.
+Whether you require a hip replacement or total or partial knee replacement, Mako has a solution for you.
 Watch the short video below

 to learn more about the truly revolutionary Mako Robotic-Arm Assisted Technology System.